The Wollongong Group

-The Wollongong Group (TWG) was one of the first companies to sell commercial software products based on the Unix operating system.
+The Wollongong Group, Inc. (TWG), was one of the first companies to sell commercial software products based on the Unix operating system.
 It was founded to market a port of Unix Version 6 developed by researchers at the University of Wollongong, Australia (thus the name "Wollongong Group").
 The company was active in Palo Alto, California from 1980 to 1995.

 It later achieved name recognition as a pioneer in developing and selling commercial versions of the TCP/IP protocols.
 The Wollongong Group had annual sales of $40 million and employed 165 people when it was acquired by former competitor Attachmate in 1995.

 Commercializing TCP/IP and the Internet

 Virtually all Wollongong's products were initially based on versions of software that had been developed at Universities and released into the public domain.
 Wollongong products included: